-Bale Boone Symposium in the Humanities
+Bale Boone Symposium

 Through the Bale Boone Symposium, the Gaines Center promotes dialogue, intellectual exploration, and partnerships among campus, Bluegrass, and Commonwealth communities by sponsoring an array of public humanities and arts events.
 These events are a testament to the influence and memory of Joy Bale Boone and George Street Boone, who were committed to the betterment of the humanities.
 The Bale Boone Symposium is supported by the National Endowment for the Humanities.
 Read more about the Bale Boone Symposium.

 The annual Lafayette Seminar offers an opportunity for Lexington community members, elected officials, and faculty and students to discuss such issues as local economy, town and gown relationships, and the creation of successful public spaces.
 Find out more about the Lafayette Seminars.